1980 Winter Olympics: Transportation

-The LPOOC attributed the transportation challenges, among other things, to the lack of communication with transport companies and the State.
+The LPOOC attributed the transportation challenges, among other things, to the lack of communication with transport companies and the state government.

 Visual identity

 The Emblem of the 1980 Olympic Winter Games contains several symbols.
 The right part is reminiscent of the mountains surrounding Lake Placid and the left part is a stylized Ionic Column that refers to Ancient Olympics.
 The indentation at the top of the column represents two basins which symbolize the two editions of the Games organized in Lake Placid.
 On the Games poster, the Olympic rings overhang this emblem.